encender-un-led-con-arduino

 }

-This concludes the tutorial on using LEDs.
-It seems unbelievable how much has been written about such a small device!
-We hope it is clear how to use LEDs with or without Arduino, and we encourage you to use and test them in your experiments.
+That’s all for the LED usage tutorial.
+It’s hard to believe how much there is to write about such a small device!
+We hope it’s clear how to use LEDs with or without Arduino, and we encourage you to use and test them in your experiments.

 Download the code